Latedi/DuckyAPI/README.md

 export that data).
 However Wireshark will not allow you to export data and metadata simultaneously.
 So what I did is I exported both as plaintext and to "C" arrays, and then used a python script to parse these files and outputting into a more suitable format.
-This can be found in the script packet Comparer.py.
-This script has the ability to read txt and array files, combine the files and then compare to another file, I used this to compare the conversations from different starts of the Ducky software to look for differences.
+This can be found in the script packetComparer.py.
+This script has the ability to read txt and array files, combine the files and then compare to another set of files.
+I used this to compare the conversations from different starts of the Ducky software to look for differences.
 Really what you want though is the last couple of lines where the data is saved into a combined file.

 Armed with the knowledge to construct packets and the data to replay in order to take/release control we can now proceed and write software to talk to the keyboard.
 Really at this point I tried about 5 different libraries, failed and settled for the tried and true HIDAPI.
+The replayed packets also gives about 500 packets back which are not the expected responses (Maybe it's keyboard configurations I changed or something) but that does not interfere with actually taking control of the keyboard.

-Since I wanted to program using preferably python, I made the program talking to the keyboard into a sort of API which takes input from a named pipe.
+Since I wanted to program using python, preferably, I made the program talking to the keyboard into a sort of API which takes input from a named pipe.
 You can send data to it as described above.